p0-security/kubernetes-oidc/README.md

 Follow these steps to modify your existing cluster definition:

-1. Ensure you have a Terraform provider configured for your identity provider (IdP).
+1. Ensure you have a Terraform provider is listed in your `terraform for your identity provider (IdP).
 Follow your IdP's specific Terraform provider documentation to set this up.
     - [Okta provider](https://registry.terraform.io/providers/okta/okta/latest/docs)
     - [Microsoft Entra ID provider](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs)
     - Google Workspace: provider not available TODO follow steps in blog post